livetocode/tabular-data-differ/README.md

 The options parameter can be either a standard output (console, null), a string filename, a URL or an OutputOptions.

 Note that it can throw the UnorderedStreamsError exception if it detects that the streams are not properly ordered by the specified keys.
-Note that it can throw the UniqueKeyViolationError exception if it detects that a stream has duplicate keys wich violates the primary keys specified in the options.
+Note that it can throw the UniqueKeyViolationError exception if it detects that a stream has duplicate keys which violates the primary keys specified in the options.

 ### DifferContext methods